Nursing vs. Teaching: Choosing a Career that Makes a Difference

 You’ll also need industry-specific skills to help you succeed in either nursing or teaching.
 We used real-time job analysis software to identify the top skills employers are seeking in each of these fields.* Here’s what we found:

 Don’t be intimidated by the skills listed above.
 You’re not expected to have them mastered already – that’s what a formal education is for.
 A good program will help prepare you for success in either field.

 RNs must earn an associate or bachelor’s degree in nursing before entering the field.
 In addition to a degree, nurses must become licensed by passing the NCLEX-RN exam.
 RNs may also choose to become certified in an area of specialty, such as pediatrics or cardiac nursing.

 Teaching requirements vary by state, but most require preschool teachers to have a Child Development Associate (CDA) certification.
 Though higher degrees aren’t always required, teachers who have an associate or bachelor’s degree in ECE are usually more marketable to employers.
 Some states may also require teachers to become licensed, which involves passing a competency exam.

 There’s no need to play games with your future.
 Nursing versus teaching is no longer an impossible choice now that you have all of the information you need to choose the career that’s meant for you.

 Whether it’s nursing or teaching that stands out as your future career, you’ll be satisfied knowing that you’re helping others every day in and day out.
-If you envision yourself as a nurse, see if you can relate to these 7 Signs You’re Ready for a Nursing Career.
+If you envision yourself as a nurse, see if you can relate to these 8 Signs You're Ready to Become a Nurse.
 Leaning more towards an ECE career?
 Check out these 9 Signs You Should be Teaching Preschool.